trinodb/trino/plugins/starburst-salesforce/README.md

 ## CI Tests - Password Expiration

+**Note:** The tests now use OAuth authentication instead of basic user/password.
+This section is no longer relevant for the tests, but the user's password will still expire and anyone logging in would be prompted to change the password.

 The CI tests are configured to run with two tests users, including their passwords and security tokens stored as GitHub secrets and referenced in the `ci.yml` file.
 Periodically, the passwords will expire and the tests will fail with an `INVALID_OPERATION_WITH_EXPIRED_PASSWORD` error.
 A new password will need to be created, which generates a new security token as well.